Paying Fees and Registering

 How do I withdraw from a program?

-Prior to withdrawing from your program, you are strongly encouraged to speak to an academic advisor, counsellor, or faculty member to explore your options.
+Prior to withdrawing from your program/COURSE, you are strongly encouraged to speak to an academic advisor, counsellor, or faculty member to explore your options.
 In many cases, there may be an alternative to withdrawing from college altogether.

 To officially withdraw from your program, you must submit a withdrawal request prior to the published deadline.
 Not attending classes or simply notifying the professor of your intention to withdraw is not an acceptable notification for program withdrawal.
 Failure to officially withdraw will result in "DNA" (Did Not Attend) or "F" grades on your final transcript.